Föroya Bjór

 Föroya Bjór is a Faroese brewing company based in Klaksvík.
 Apart from beers the company also produces soft drinks.
 It was established in 1888 in Klaksvík.

 History

 In 1883 Símun F. Hansen went to Denmark to learn the art of brewing and baking.
 Upon his return in the Faroe Islands in 1888, he established his own brewery in Klaksvík, the second to be established in the country.
 The first brewery was Restorffs Bryggjarí.

+The brewery was founded in 1888 by Símun í Vági (1863–1935).
+This makes Föroya Bjór one of the oldest companies in the Faroe Islands.
+When Símun í Vági went to Denmark in 1883 to become a baker, he also learned to brew beer.
+In 1888 he started businesses with a bakery, brewery, shipping company and agriculture.
+At that time it was the second brewery on the islands (the first was Restorffs Bryggjarí).

+Símun í Vági´søn Einar Fróvin Waag (1894–1989), expanded the brewery in the 1950s and 1960s, and was for a period a member of the Lagting.

+His sons Einar and Heini Waag each owned half of the company until December 2008, when Heini Waag chose to sell his share to Einar Waag (1947–), who is now the sole owner of Föroya Bjór.
+His daughter Annika Waag is employed as company manager and brewmaster.

+From mid-2005, Föroya Bjór took over the production of soft drinks from Restorffs Bryggjarí, which had been closed since 2007.

 In 2009 Föroya Bjór opened an office in Reykjanesbær and started exporting its products in Iceland.

+In 2016, the first bottle of Einar's Akvavit came on the market, and in October of the same year it was followed by whiskey.

+On 18 June 2020, Föroya Bjór bought the Okkara Brewery at Velbastaður.

 Name and symbol

 Föroya Bjór has a ram as its symbol.

 The name of the brewery means The Beer of the Faroes.
 The ram is the symbol of Föroya Bjór since its establishment.